 The charged particles in the ionosphere are created by radiation from the sun.
 The sun emits electromagnetic (EM) radiation of frequencies much higher than radio frequencies, including ultraviolet (UV), X-ray, and occasionally intensely energetic gamma radiation.
 These frequencies of EM radiation are called ionizing radiation because they may collide with atoms in the atmosphere and strip away electrons from those atoms.
 When a negatively charged electron is removed from a neutral atom of oxygen, for instance, a positively charged oxygen ion and a negatively charged free electron result.
 The ionosphere is loaded with these electrically charged ions.

 The more ionizing radiation the earth receives from the sun, the greater the density of ions created in the ionosphere, and the stronger the bending effects on radio frequency signals.
 This is important because the bending effect of the ionosphere also varies with the frequency of the radio signals.
 As RF frequency increases (shorter wavelengths), the bending effect weakens.
-The lower frequency HF bands, 20-meter band and lower, are usually effectively redirected toward the earth by the ionosphere.
-However, the higher frequency HF bands, such as 15-meters, 12-meters, and 10-meters, will be bent sufficiently to return to earth only during periods when ion density in the ionosphere is relatively great.
-When this happens these bands are said to be “open”.
+The lower frequency HF bands, 20-meter band (14 MHz) and lower, are usually effectively redirected toward the earth by the ionosphere.
+However, the higher frequency HF bands, such as 15-meters (21 MHz), 12-meters (24 MHz), and 10-meters (28 MHz), will be bent sufficiently to return to earth only during periods when ion density in the ionosphere is relatively great.
+When this happens these bands are said to “open” for long-distance communications use.

 The charged particles tend to be formed in distinct bands around the earth.
 The bands result from several interacting factors.
 The increasing density of the atmosphere from space to the earth’s surface interacts with the rates at which free electrons will recombine with positively charged ions to reform neutral atoms, thereby reducing the quantity and density of ions.
 The depth to which ionizing radiation will penetrate the atmosphere also interacts, impacting the rates at which new ions are created.
 The net result is the set of ionosphere layers D, E, F1, and F2, each with unique ion densities and characteristics.
 The layers exist from about 40 to 250+ miles above the earth’s surface.